miiisterjim/web-app-starter/README.md

 ```

+- __api-tests__/: Contains tests relating to the backend api definition in server.js
-- public/: Contains static files served by the Express server.
+- public/: Contains static files served by the Express server and associated tests (public/js/__tests__).
 - server.js: The main server file that handles API requests.
 - package.json: Lists project dependencies and scripts.